-- > Commitment to fair tendering: One practical example of collective action is a so-called "Integrity Pact".
+Commitment to fair tendering: One practical example of collective action is a so-called "Integrity Pact".
 The Integrity Pact is a tool, developed by Transparency International, which defines a legal agreement between a contracting authority, such as a public institution, and private bidders.
-An external third party, such as a civil society organization, plays an independent monitoring role.
-The immediate benefits for each individual party include: - The contracting authority agrees to refrain from requesting or extorting advantages from bidders. - Bidders agree to abstain from active corruption, safe in the knowledge that their competitors have agreed the same.
+An external third party, such as a civil society organisation, plays an independent monitoring role.
+The immediate benefits for each individual party include:

+The contracting authority agrees to refrain from requesting or extorting advantages from hidders

+Bidders agree to abstain from active corruption, safe in the knowledge that their competitors have agreed the same.
-To date, hundreds of Integrity Pacts have been applied across more than 15 countries, 17 significantly reducing the risk of small and medium-sized enterprises, in particular, losing business to corrupt competitors, or being extorted from by government representatives.
-In

-Mexico, for example, Integrity Pacts have been applied to more than 100 contracts worth USS 30 billion
+To date, hundreds of Integrity Pacts have been applied across more than 15 countries, 17 significantly reducing the risk that small and medium-sized enterprises, in particular, lose business to corrupt competitors, or are extorted by government representatives.
+In Mexico, for example, Integrity Pacts have been applied to more than 100 contracts worth US\$ 30 billion.